jubervar/Google-Capstone-Project/README.md

 ## Ideas for Analysis

 * Analyze heartrate accross the day to determine at what time are bellabeat customers more active.
-Could do a similar analysis for intensity across the day, and also for METs.
+Could do a similar analysis for METs across the day. **Done**
-* From the average total distance compare what portion is from logged activities and what is from regular tracking.
+* From the average total distance compare what portion is from logged activities and what is from regular tracking. **Done**
-* Compare average distances and times spent in each level of activity (very active, moderate, light, sedentary).
+* Compare average distances and times spent in each level of activity (very active, moderate, light, sedentary). **Done**
-* Study how sleep values change throughout sleeping cycles.
+* Study how sleep values change throughout sleeping cycles. **Under construction**
-* Analyze if average sleep value changes significantly depending on the total sleep records of the day.
+* Analyze if average sleep value changes significantly depending on the total sleep records of the day. **Under construction**
 * Compare average calories burned across the week.
 You could identify days of lowest calory burning.
-On a user-level you could identify typical days of lower calory burning and send him reminders to exercise and move more.
+On a user-level you could identify typical days of lower calory burning and send him reminders to exercise and move more. **Under construction**